iam-peekay/personal-website/content/posts/2019-10-25-day-1-i-went-deep-sea-fishing-is-this-mostly-a-dude-thing.md

 </figure>

-We spent **10 hours** fishing.
-And I caught my first fish within 5 minutes!
-I caught **5 fish** in total.
-Not bad, right?!?

-**Fishing is a game of patience, vigilance, and luck**.
-Luck you have no control over.
-Patience and Vigilance you do.
+In total, **we spent 10 hours fishing**.
+I even caught my first fish within 5 minutes!
+I learned that **fishing is a game of patience, vigilance, and luck**.
+While you can control your patience and vigilance, luck is something only the universe can grant you.
+Fortunately, I must have had all 3 because at the end of the day, I had caught 5 fish.
+Not bad, right?

-I **highly recommend everyone go fishing at least once**.
-Practicing patience and vigilance in this day and age is more important than ever.
-Especially given how addicted most people to constant stream of dopamine.
-Fishing is the complete opposite.
+I highly recommend everyone go fishing at least once in their life.
+Practicing patience and vigilance in this day and age is more important than ever. **Most people nowadays are addicted to a constant stream of dopamine in our go, go, go society.
+Fishing offers up the complete opposite experience: it’s all about waiting and watching, which sometimes pays off in huge rewards**.

-Some random thoughts:

-**1) Protected fish**
+Since we’re on the topic of deep sea fishing, here are some random thoughts I had while we were out on the water:

+## Protected Fish (Hooray!)

-There were a lot of times when people on the boat would catch fish and the Fisherman would tell them to throw it back in the water.
+While we were on the boat, there were several instances where people would catch fish and the fisherman would tell them to throw their catch back in the water.

+I was initially confused.
+Why catch them if you can't keep them?

+I learned certain fish are protected and it’s actually illegal to keep them if you catch them.
+For example, some species of fish cannot be caught until they reach a certain size.
+Others are completely protected and must always be thrown back.

+It was really refreshing to see people actually giving a fuck about the environment.

+## Fishing is Mostly Men

+Fishing seems to be a pretty masculine activity.
+No joke, 95% of the people on the boat were men.

 Why?

-Because certain fish are protected and it’s illegal to catch them.
-For example, some species cannot be fished until they are a certain size.
-Others are completely off guard.

-It’s nice to see people giving a fuck about the environment.

-**2) Fishing is mostly men**

-Fishing seems to be a man thing.
-95% of the people on the boat were men.
-No joke.

-Why?

-Well, for one, it’s dirty and smelly, and generally girls do not enjoy things that are dirty and smelly.
+Well, for starters, it’s dirty and smelly.
+Generally, women do not enjoy activities that are dirty and/or smelly.

 Second, it’s a very atypical social experience.
-Women generally love to socialize in groups.
-Men do too.
-But Men also enjoy being in isolation.
-I rarely meet women who travel alone.
-There are some, but it’s not common.
+Women generally love to socialize in groups and men do, too, to an extent.
+But men also typically enjoy isolation.

+I rarely meet other women who travel alone.
+There are some, of course, but it’s not common.
 On the other hand, it’s not uncommon to see men traveling alone.

-My gut tells me that the reason fishing is mostly a dude sport is because it’s a very isolated, solo experience.
-Something that men deeply enjoy.
+My gut tells me that one of the reasons fishing is mostly a dude sport is because it’s a very isolated, solo experience--the type of thing most men deeply enjoy.

-This is just my guess.
+But that’s just my guess.
 I’d love to hear your thoughts. 🙂

-**3) Eating food with Fish-scaled-hands can be grossly fun**
+# Eating Food with Fish-Scale-Covered Hands can be Grossly Fun

 When I first hopped on the boat, the food in the little kitchen looked so unappetizing.
-It was dirty and everywhere smelled like a mix of fish and bird poop.
+The kitchen itself was dirty and everywhere smelled like a rank mixture of fish and bird poop.

-_“Yuck,”_ I thought.
-“There is no way I’m putting this in my mouth.
-I’ll wait till we get off this boat.”
+_“Yuck,”_ I thought. _“There is no way I’m putting any of this in my mouth.
+I’ll wait to eat until we get off the boat.”_

-But after hours of fishing, I got ravenous.
-So of course, I gave in.
-I ordered a Pastrami Sandwich.
+But after hours of fishing, I was ravenous.
+With no other option, I gave in and ordered a pastrami sandwich.

+**God.
+Hot.
+Damn.**

-GOD HOT DAMN.
-It was the best Pastrami Sandwich I’ve had EVER in my entire life.
-Hands down.
+That pastrami sandwich was the best pastrami sandwich I have ever had in my entire life, hands down.

 And the best part?
-We were eating our sandwiches with dirty, smelly fish-scaled hands.
-In normal land, this would be absolutely gross.
-But being on the boat made this experience surreal.
-Gross, I know.
-But trust me, every lick was worth it.
+We were eating our sandwiches with dirty, smelly hands covered in fish scales.
+On land, that would be absolutely gross.
+But something about being on the boat made the experience surreal.
+It’s still a little gross, I know.
+You’ll just have to trust me: every bite was totally worth it.

-After I finished eating, I turned to the old Fisherman who was sitting near me and asked:

-_“What do you do with the fish you catch everyday?
+After I finished eating, I turned to the old fisherman who was sitting near me and asked: _“What do you do with the fish you catch everyday?
 There is no way you eat it all.”_

-_“I eat a couple of em.
+_“I eat a couple of ‘em.
 I give some to my neighbor.
-Last week, I gave em’ to my Gardner.
-Ain't nothing like fresh fish.
-I live and die for this.”_ He responded.
+Last week, I gave ‘em to my gardner.
+Ain’t nothing like fresh fish.
+I live and die for this,”_ he responded.

 Damn.
 Okay.
+His answer gave me an entirely new outlook on things.

-Well, I’m excited to go cook the fish I caught and see whether it’s truly to die for 😉
+Well, I think that about wraps things up for now.
+I’m sure I’ll be back soon, but for now, I’m excited to go cook the fish I caught.
+Let’s see whether it’s truly to die for! 😉